Pictured: Brand New 5 Gallon Ball Lock from Adventures in Homebrewing

 Tip: Ever have a beer that just doesn’t want to seem to carbonate in the keg?
 Either it just doesn’t carbonate or it does so very slowly.
 In my experience, this could be an indication of a CO2 leak.
 Pressurized gas is going to take the path of least resistance.
 It’s easier to leak than it is to dissolve into solution.
 Even a small leak can slow down or seem to stop the carbonation process.
 A quick synopsis of how I learned this: My beer is not carbonating as I expect it to, wait… empty CO2 tank!
 Fill tank, repeat.
 My beer is not carbonating as I expect it to, wait… empty CO2 tank!
 Fill tank, replace gas post o-ring, repeat… beer carbonates normally and my CO2 tank does not magically empty.
 I’m not saying this is always the cause – temperature, pressure and time are all factors, but if you’ve having problems getting draft beers to carbonate, it’s something to consider.

 - Charge your keg with CO2 as usual using your typical serving pressure.

 - Remove the CO2 line and replace with a pressure gauge [ball lock version via William’s Brewing] or Spunding Valve [Spunding Valve Build].

 - After the pressure has stabilized.
-I mark the current pressure with a wax pencil, or you can just remember what it reads
+I mark the current pressure with a China Marker/Wax Pencil, or you can just remember what it reads

 - Wait for a couple hours to overnight to see if the gauge drops.